XHIMT-TDT: History

 The insertion of a channel 7 into Mexico City required a shuffle of frequencies in neighboring areas, with stations in Mexico City, Toluca and on Altzomoni moving to accommodate the last VHF station in the nation's capital.

 From 1990 to 1993, Imevisión consolidated the programming of the channel 7 and 13 networks; this ended when both were privatized and Televisión Azteca was formed.

-Digital television
+Technical information

-Digital subchannels
+Subchannels

-The station's digital channel is multiplexed:
+The station's signal is multiplexed:

 On March 20, 2017, Azteca Noticias, an all-news channel, was replaced with the new A+ local service.
 Azteca Noticias moved to XHTVM-TDT 40.2.

 Analog-to-digital conversion

 In 2007, TV Azteca began testing its HD channel, but with different programming to analog.
 The HD channel had films, documentaries and some series, along with the news and a select few Azteca HD productions (such as soccer games).
 This, however, was not permitted under the digital television transition which required that digital companions carry the same programs as their analog counterparts.

 In 2010, XHIMT-TDT began transmitting a direct Azteca 7 HD feed.
 4:3 programs were stretched to fill the 16:9 space.

-On December 17, 2015, at 12:00 a.m., XHIMT analog channel 7 ceased broadcasts, as part of the federally mandated transition from analog to digital television.
+On December 17, 2015, at midnight, XHIMT analog channel 7 ceased broadcasts, as part of the federally mandated transition from analog to digital television.